At the Emotional Health CBT Clinic, we take the time to

 emotions in a healthy way and find joy in life again.

-Is procrastination impacting your performance of important
+Procrastination and ADHD Is procrastination impacting your performance of important

 tasks and preventing you from achieving your goals?